King-willy/Finalproject/README.md

  - Push to the branch (git push origin improve-app)
  - Create a Pull request
  * Open the folder location on terminal and use the following command to run app:
- ## How To Run It
- >  $ pip install -r requirements.txt
  To install all requirements
- > $ python3 manage.py runserver
+ > $ node.js runserver
- Then run server with the above command
  *****
  ## Live Link
  Or you can access the web application directly via this [LINK.](link.com/)
  *****
  ## Dependencies
- - Package Name
- - Package Name
- - Package Name
+ - jquery
- - Package Name
+ - bootstrap
  *****
  ## Technologies Used
  1. HTML